 Contemporary religious naturalists include microbiologist Ursula Goodenough, theologian Wesley Wildman and evangelist minister Michael Dowd.
 Historically, before the term religious naturalism had seen much use, we can recognize the major contributions made toward this movement by thinkers like Albert Einstein, William James and French philosopher and Jesuit priest Pierre Teilhard de Chardin.
 More on religious naturalism can be found at www.religious-naturalist-association.org and www.religiousnaturalism.org.

 I’m still reading, but I’ve already seen enough to know that my own perspective falls within religious naturalism’s interestingly broad and varied domain.
 It’s the first time I’ve come upon a religious classification that I can say I belong to without lots of explanation and qualification.
 I hope that more of us who harbor expansive religious sensibilities, large ethical concerns and a respect for scientific knowledge become aware of religious naturalism as a movement with the potential to unite progressives from every walk of life in the absolute and yet enlightened commitment designated by pairing the words religious and naturalism.

-Paul Martin is a writer of poetry and prose who has a master’s degree in religious studies from the University of Chicago Divinity School and another in counseling from the University of New Hampshire.
-His poetry and articles have appeared in posts to NPR’s On Being blog on 7/27/2014 and 3/22/2013 as well as in Crosscurrents, The Mennonite and Spiritus.
-Housebound and mostly bedridden from a rare disease, Paul has completed four book manuscripts in the field of religion and spirituality.
-For further information contact him at email@example.com.
+Paul Martin was a writer of poetry and prose who was awarded a master’s degree in religious studies from the University of Chicago Divinity School and another in counseling from the University of New Hampshire.
+His poetry and articles appeared in posts to NPR’s On Being blog on 7/27/2014 and 3/22/2013 as well as in Crosscurrents, The Mennonite and Spiritus.
+Housebound and mostly bedridden from a rare disease, Paul completed four book manuscripts in the field of religion and spirituality.